1952 SWDFL SEASON RESULTS

 Goals: Griffith: J Collins 8, T Roulent 5, E Feltwell 4, P O'Connell 4, L Smith, J Shrives, R Foley, N Tyndall

 Match report: At home, on Sunday, Griffith were never at their top to inflict an overwhelming defeat on Junee, the scores being 174 to 2.
 Griffith, although without four or five of their regulars were nevertheless ably to field a fairly strong eighteen, but Junee had to fill many vacancies in their team with inexperienced youngsters.
-While they tried gamely they were no match for the tried and tested Griffith combination.
+While they tried gamely, they were no match for the tried and tested Griffith combination.
 In fact, Junee fielded almost a junior team, as no fewer than twelve of the team were 18.
 It says much for their keenness and enthusiasm that they travelled to Griffith with little hope of victory.
 Gate: £33

-Reserves R1 (Sat): Darlington Point 6.7 (43) lost to Griffith 8.7 (55)
+Reserves R1 (Sat): Darlington Point 6.7 (43) def by Griffith 8.7 (55)

 Round 4 - Sunday May 11, 1952 at Kindra Park 2.45pm